 It’s been a few years since the last time I watched the animated classic but there are some nice homages to the classic, including the classic songs.
-The film doesn’t have all the songs but they have The Bare Necessities and I Wan’na Be Like You, the latter of which features some new lyrics written by Richard M. Sherman.
-Trust in You, sung by Scarlett Johansson, is featured during the end credits.
+The film doesn’t have all the songs but they have “The Bare Necessities” and “I Wan’na Be Like You,” the latter of which features some new lyrics written by Richard M. Sherman.
+“Trust in You,” sung by Scarlett Johansson, is featured during the end credits.

 The updated technology makes for CGI animals that look realistic.
 The storytelling helps draw in audiences into the Jungle Book environment that has never been seen like this before on the big screen.
 A lot of film goers who grew up on the animated Disney classics may be hesitant to show up because they don’t want those classics to be ruined.
 They shouldn’t be at fault because of Hollywood running low on original ideas.
 The classic isn’t ruined.
 This builds upon it more so than the 1994 film and stays true to Rudyard Kipling’s book.

-Favreau and Marks chose to embrace the myth of Kipling while leaving room for what people loved most about the animated classic.
+Favreau and Marks have chosen to embrace the myth of Kipling while leaving room for what people loved most about the animated classic.
 Throw in the realistic CGI, which I cannot stress enough, and a coming-of-age story that everyone is famiiar with and one gets a film that audiences will love.